At the TRU, we strive to create a decolonized and feminist research community. We are a mix of Indigenous and non-Indigenous researchers.

 Layla El-Dakhakhni (she/he) is a Research Assistant with the Technoscience Research Unit and a recipient of the University of Toronto Excellence Award.
 Layla is an abolitionist community worker from Hamilton, Ontario, and further back from Cairo, Egypt.
 She is an undergraduate student double majoring in Environmental Chemistry and the History & Philosophy of Science.
 Layla founded and serves on the steering committee of the Liberation Lab, a student group dreaming and building in the intersections of hard science and movements for liberation.
 For more information on the Liberation Lab, visit: www.instagram.com/liberationlabuoft

-• Sajdeep Soomal
+Sajdeep Soomal

-Sajdeep Soomal (he/him) is the co-organizer of the TRU Salon Series and a PhD candidate in the Department of History at the University of Toronto, writing about the history and philosophy of chemical governance in 19th-century Canada.
-His dissertation, The Chemicalization of Substance, explores how chemistry shaped settler colonists' engagements with the Canadian environment, influencing economic thought, legal governance, and artistic expression.
-His research is currently supported by the Graduate Fellowship in Sustainability Transitions at the IECS, the Northrop Frye Centre Doctoral Fellowship at Victoria College, and the Ontario Graduate Scholarship.
+Sajdeep Soomal is a Research Fellow with the Technoscience Research Unit and a PhD candidate in the Department of History at the University of Toronto.
+His research examines how chemical ideas and practices have influenced colonial political economies.
+His dissertation project, The Chemicalization of Substance, argues that modern chemistry transformed the tactics and techniques of 19th-century Canadian settler colonial governance.
+He introduces the concept of “chemical governmentality” to reveal that Canada’s staples economy increasingly relied on chemistry to commodify lumber, grain, oil and gas, and critical minerals by the turn of the twentieth century and to argue that chemical operations—from dissolution to catalysis—transited beyond the laboratory, generating novel tactics of socio-political governance.
 Sajdeep works on related curatorial projects about the politics of chemical visualization with artists who are re-imagining, playing with and altering our synthetic surround.
-Sajdeep has recently conducted research and curatorial projects for the Royal Ontario Museum (ROM), Montreal Museum of Fine Arts (MMFA), and The Reach Gallery Museum.
+He has recently conducted research and curatorial projects for the Royal Ontario Museum (ROM), Montreal Museum of Fine Arts (MMFA), and The Reach Gallery Museum and served as a board member of InterAccess.

 Alumni